Education in New York City

+History

 Higher education

 There are about 594,000 university students in New York City attending around 110 universities and colleges.
 New York State is the nation's largest importer of college students; statistics show that among freshmen who leave their home states to attend college, more come to New York State than any other state, including California.
 Enrollment in New York State is led by New York City, which is home to more university students than any other city in the United States.
 As of 2006, students in the state had more post-graduate life sciences degrees awarded annually than any other state.
 There were 40,000 licensed physicians as well as 127 Nobel laureates with roots in local institutions.
 The city gets more annual funding from National Institutes of Health than all other U.S. cities except Boston.
 Additionally, the higher education sector is also a vital contributor to the city's economy, employing 110,000 people in 2007 and accounting for nearly 2.5 percent of overall employment in New York.

 Public higher education is provided by the many campuses of the City University of New York (CUNY) and the State University of New York (SUNY).
 CUNY is built around the City College of New York, whose own history dates back to the formation of the Free Academy in 1847.
 Much of CUNY's student body, which represent 197 countries, consists of new immigrants to New York City.
 CUNY has campuses in all of the five boroughs, with 11 four-year colleges, 7 two-year colleges, a law school, a graduate school, a medical school, an honors college, a public health school, professional studies school, and a journalism school.
 A third of college graduates in New York City are CUNY graduates, with the institution enrolling about half of all college students in New York City.
 The City University's alumni include Jonas Salk, Colin Powell, Paul Simon and Art Garfunkel.

 Columbia University, an Ivy League university founded in 1754 and currently located in Morningside Heights, Manhattan, is the fifth oldest institution of higher learning in the United States.
 Barnard College is an independent women's college, one of the original Seven Sisters, affiliated with Columbia.
 Through a reciprocal agreement, Barnard and Columbia students share classes, housing, and extracurricular activities, and Barnard graduates receive the degree of the university.

 Cornell University, New York's other Ivy League university, also maintains a substantial presence in Manhattan.
 While Cornell's main campus is located in Ithaca, New York, the university's technology campus, Cornell Tech, opened in 2017 on Roosevelt Island.
 Weill Cornell Medicine, Cornell University's medical school, is located on the Upper East Side of Manhattan.